aqilsulthan/psychika-api/README.md

 # Psychika-API

-This API project was created for our Bangkit capstone project, Psychika, using [express.js](https://github.com/expressjs/express).
+This API project was created for our Bangkit capstone project, Psychika.

 ## Features